AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 Reward amounts are expressed in units of the mock token you configured.

 **Calculating total points**: When retrieving rewards from the API, each user's total points are calculated by adding the `amount` and `pending` fields together.
-The API response includes both fields separately:
-- `amount`: Points that have been fully processed
-- `pending`: Points that are still being calculated or processed
+Both fields represent computed values that you can use immediately for your points system.

+{% hint style="info" %}
+**Note**: The `amount` and `pending` fields are inherited from Merkl's token distribution model, but for points programs you don't need to distinguish between them - both are ready to use.
 To get a user's total points, use: `totalPoints = amount + pending`
+{% endhint %}

 Below are some useful API routes for accessing your campaign results: